 - Shared tours: at the Vatican.
 You’ll receive proper instructions when you book.

 Vatican Highlights is an exceptional tour for those wanting a complete experience in Vatican City.
 It’s an uncompromising and unhurried exploration including Vatican Museums, Sistine Chapel and St.Peter’s Basilica in 3,5 hours.

-You can choose to tour Vatican with a small group of maximum 8 people or we can fully customise the tour for a deeper insight with a private tour.
+You can choose to tour the Vatican with a small group of maximum eight people, or we can fully customize the tour for a deeper insight with a private tour.
 We follow a route that visits all the sights you knew you wanted to see and hidden gems you never knew you wanted to see!
-Our Vatican Highlights tour is designed to give you a comprehensive insight into Vatican’s art, history and culture.
+Our Vatican Highlights tour is designed to give you a comprehensive insight into Vatican’s art, history, and culture.

-This is the centre of Roman Catholic Church and the whole site is an elaborate complex of extraordinary treasures, art, palaces and gardens overlooked by Michelangelo’s mighty dome of St Peter’s.
+The Vatican is the centre of Roman Catholic Church, and the whole site is an elaborate complex of extraordinary treasures, art, palaces, and gardens overlooked by Michelangelo’s mighty dome of St Peter’s.